HAMMER: Multi-Level Coordination of Reinforcement Learning Agents via Learned Messaging

 \subsection{Multi-Agent Reinforcement Learning}

-SARL can be generalized to competitive, cooperative, or mixed multi-agent settings.
+Single-agent reinforcement learning can be generalized to competitive, cooperative, or mixed multi-agent settings.
 We focus on the fully cooperative multi-agent setting, which can described as a generalization of MDPs to stochastic games (SGs).
-An SG for $n$ local agents, and an additional centralized agent in our case, can be defined as the tuple $\langle$ $S$, $U$, $O_1$, $\dots$, $O_n$, $A_1$, $\dots$, $A_n$, $P$, $R$, $\gamma$ $\rangle$ where $S$ is the set of all configurations of environment states for all agents, U is the set of all actions for the central agent, $O_1, \dots, O_n$ represent the observations of each local agent, $A_1, \dots, A_n$ correspond to the set of actions available to each local agent and $P$ is the state transition function. $\gamma$ is the discount factor.
-In case all the agents have the same common goal, i.e., they aim to maximize the same expected sum, the SG becomes fully cooperative.
+A SG for $n$ local agents, and an additional centralized agent in our case, can be defined as the tuple $\langle$ $S$, $U$, $O_1$, $\dots$, $O_n$, $A_1$, $\dots$, $A_n$, $P$, $R$, $\gamma$ $\rangle$, where $S$ is the set of all configurations of environment states for all agents, U is the set of all actions for the central agent, $O_1, \dots, O_n$ represent the observations of each local agent, $A_1, \dots, A_n$ correspond to the set of actions available to each local agent and $P$ is the state transition function. $\gamma$ is the discount factor.
+In case all the agents have the same common goal (i.e., they aim to maximize the same expected sum) the SG becomes fully cooperative.

-The state transitions in a multi-agent case are as a result of the joint action of all the agents U $\times$ $A_1 \times \dots \times A_n$.
-The policies join together to form a joint policy h: S $\times$ U $\times$ \textbf{A}.
-There can be two reward structures possible for the agents.
-First, they could share a common team reward signal, $R: S \times A \rightarrow \Re$, which can be defined as function of the state s $\in$ S and the agents joint action A: $A_1$ $\times$ ... $\times$ $A_n$.
+Multi-agent state transitions are a result of the joint action of all the agents U $\times$ $A_1 \times \dots \times A_n$.
+The policies form a joint policy h: S $\times$ U $\times$ \textbf{A}.
+There can be two possible reward structures for the agents.
+First, they could share a common team reward signal, $R: S \times A \rightarrow \Re$, defined as a function of the state s $\in$ S and the agents joint action A: $A_1$ $\times$ ... $\times$ $A_n$.
 In the case of such shared rewards, agents aim to directly maximize the returns for the team.
-Second, each agent might receive its own reward $R_i: O_i \times A_i \rightarrow \Re$.
-Such localized rewards mean that agents each maximize their own total expected discounted return r = $\sum_{t=0}^{\infty} \gamma^{t} r^{t}$.
+Second, each agent could receive its own reward $R_i: O_i \times A_i \rightarrow \Re$.
+A localized reward structure means that agents maximize their own individual expected discounted return r = $\sum_{t=0}^{\infty} \gamma^{t} r^{t}$.